Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Preliminaries

 where $\lamv = (\lambda_1, \ldots, \lambda_n)$, and, by independence of $\lambda_i$, $\Lambda(\lamv) = \prod_{i=1}^n \Lambda_i(\lambda_i)$.

-Note also that a game of incomplete information can be modelled as a game of complete information where the players' strategies are $A_i^{T_i} = \{g_i\colon T_i\rightarrow A_i\}$, i.e., all possible functions from $T_i$ to $A_i$.
-Then, by Nash's theorem~\cite{Nash}, every game of incomplete information has an equilibrium.
-In fact, as is familiar from games of complete information, usually -- except in the simplest situations -- we have to expect several Nash equilibria to exist, with different payoff profiles $(\avg{v_i}:i\in N)$.
+By Nash's theorem~\cite{Nash}, every game of incomplete information has an equilibrium.
+In fact, usually -- except in the simplest situations -- \dio{for each type profile $\tv$} we have to expect several Nash equilibria $\gv$ to exist, with different payoff profiles $(\avg{v_{i\dio{,t_i}}(\gv)}:i\in N)$.

-The expected \emph{social welfare} $\SW(\gv)$ of a solution $\gv$ is the sum of the expected payoffs of all players, $\SW(\gv) = \sum_i \avg{v_i}$, and often used as a measure of the quality of an equilibrium.
+\dio{The expected welfare $\SW_i(\gv)$ of player $i$ in a solution $\gv$ is } The expected \emph{social welfare} $\SW(\gv)$ of a solution $\gv$ is the sum of the expected payoffs of all players, $\SW(\gv) = \sum_i \dio{\SW_i(\gv)}$, and often used as a measure of the quality of an equilibrium.
 More generally, we may consider some other function $v(\tv,\av)$ of the types and actions (e.g., the max of the expected payoffs of all players is the measure that is commonly adopted in the job scheduling setting \cite{ArcherT01}), and look at the \emph{social payoff} $\SPO$ defined as follows:

-\paragraph{Example: {\tt CHSH} game \cite{CHSH}.} We now give an example of game of incomplete information.
-The game is a classic example from quantum information, that later was also independently found in game theory (cf.~\cite{Forges06,Lehrer09,Liu}).
-We will refer to this game several times in the paper.
-The game is called {\tt CHSH} after the authors of \cite{CHSH}, Clauser, Horne, Shimony and Holt.
+\paragraph{Example: {\tt CHSH} game \cite{CHSH}.} We now give an example of game of incomplete information, that we will use as our running example.
+The game is a classic example from quantum information, that later was also used in game theory (cf.~\cite{Forges06,Lehrer09,Liu}).
+The game is called {\tt CHSH} after the authors of \cite{CHSH}.

 It is a two-player game, with respective types and actions of players $(t_1, t_2)$ and $(a_1,a_2)$.
 Both players' types and actions are single bits, taking values from the set $\{0,1\}$.
 The distribution $P$ on the types $(t_1,t_2)$ is uniform, i.e. probability $\frac{1}{4}$ is assigned to each of the four possibilities.
 The game is a full coordination game, i.e., the payoff functions $v_1,v_2$ are equal and the players want to achieve a common goal.
 The payoffs are as in Figure \ref{fig:CHSH}.